etwk/blog/content/lists/books.md

 	- [ ] bell hooks: The Last Interview: and Other Conversations
 	- [ ] Bone Black: Memories of Girlhood
 - [ ] The Baby on the Fire Escape: Creativity, Motherhood, and the Mind-Baby Problem #must
+- Wednesday Martin
+	- [ ] Untrue: Why Nearly Everything We Believe About Women, Lust, and Infidelity Is Wrong and How the New Science Can Set Us Free #must
+	- [ ] Primates of Park Avenue: A Memoir
+- [ ] Counting for Nothing: What Men Value and What Women are Worth
+- [ ] Invisible Women: Data Bias in a World Designed for Men #must
 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)